thin-edge/thin-edge.io/docs/src/howto-guides/002_installation.md

 The `thin-edge.io` can be uninstalled using a script, that can be downloaded from below mentioned location.

+Whether you are just removing the `thin-edge.io` packages or wanting to purge everything (removing the packages and configuration), there is a convenient one-liner provided under each section.

 ```shell
 wget https://raw.githubusercontent.com/thin-edge/thin-edge.io/main/uninstall-thin-edge_io.sh
 chmod a+x uninstall-thin-edge_io.sh